sgorgun/if-statements/README.md

 The task has fourteen sub-tasks.
 Each sub-task is a small coding exercise.

-Basic skill in reading [flowchart diagrams](https://en.wikipedia.org/wiki/Flowchart) (или см. русскоязычную [статью Блок-схема](https://ru.wikipedia.org/wiki/%D0%91%D0%BB%D0%BE%D0%BA-%D1%81%D1%85%D0%B5%D0%BC%D0%B0)) is needed to successfully complete the task.
+Basic understanding of [flowchart diagrams](https://en.wikipedia.org/wiki/Flowchart) (или см. русскоязычную [статью Блок-схема](https://ru.wikipedia.org/wiki/%D0%91%D0%BB%D0%BE%D0%BA-%D1%81%D1%85%D0%B5%D0%BC%D0%B0)) is required to successfully complete the task.
 If you are not familiar with flowchart diagrams, read the Wikipedia article first.

 In this task use the only *if* keyword for selection statements.
-There is no need in using *else* or *switch* keywords.
+Using *else* or *switch* keywords is not required.

 ### Sub-task 1

 In this sub-task you have to implement the [DoSomething](IfStatements/Task1.cs#L5) static method that belongs to the _Task1_ class.
-The algorithm you have develop is shown on the flowchart diagram below.
+The algorithm you have implement is shown on the flowchart diagram below.

 ![Task 1 Flowchart](images/task1.png)

 Read and understand the diagram, and add the code to the _DoSomething_ method.
-Run the unit tests in the [Task1Tests](IfStatements.Tests/Task1Tests.cs#L6) class to make sure your code conforms the expected criteria.
+Run the unit tests in the [Task1Tests](IfStatements.Tests/Task1Tests.cs#L6) class to make sure your code conforms to the expected criteria.

-The expected result table has the method outputs for various values of the _i_ input parameter.
+The expected results table has the method outputs for different values of the _i_ input parameter.
 [The standard notation for math intervals](https://en.wikipedia.org/wiki/Interval_(mathematics)) is used to specify ranges for integer parameters.
-We use infinity signs (-&infin; and &infin;) to specify the parameter maximum and minimum values.
+We use infinity signs (-&infin; and &infin;) to specify the parameter's minimum and maximum values.

 | i Interval      | Expected Result |
 |-----------------|-----------------|